DLR-TS/tsc/README.md

 (`sudo apt-get install python-psycopg2 python-rtree python-pandas` and/or `sudo apt-get install python3-psycopg2 python3-rtree python3-pandas`).
 This can also be done using pip (tested with RedHat EL 7):
 `pip install --user wheel -r requirements.txt`
-Wheel is needed for rtree installer
+Wheel is needed for the rtree installer.

 ### SUMO
 You need to have a working SUMO installation and your environment variable SUMO_HOME needs to be set.
 On ubuntu `sudo apt-get install sumo` should suffice.

 ## Installing
-1. Clone this repo `git clone https://github.com/DLR-TS/tsc` (do another pull if you cloned without having lfs active).
+1. Clone this repo `git clone https://github.com/DLR-TS/tsc`.
 2. Copy postgres_template.tsccfg (e.g. to postgres.tsccfg) and enter the database connection details (server, user, passwd)
 3. Run `pip install --user .` (developers may want to add `-e` here for an editable install, this requires pip>=23.0)
-4. Run `tsc_install -c postgres.tsccfg`
-5. (optional) Testfield Lower Saxony `git clone https://github.com/DLR-TS/sumo-scenarios` and `tsc_install -c postgres.tsccfg -p ../sumo-scenarios/`.
+4. Install scenarios for Berlin and Testfield Lower Saxony `git clone https://github.com/DLR-TS/sumo-scenarios` and `tsc_install -c postgres.tsccfg -p ../sumo-scenarios/`.
 This will try to install other scenarios as well but you can safely ignore the corresponding warnings.

+### Optional old scenarios
+1. Make sure you have git-lfs on your system (`sudo apt-get install git-lfs`) and activated for your user (`git lfs install`).
+2. Do another `git pull` in the tsc directory if you cloned without having lfs active.
+3. Run `tsc_install -c postgres.tsccfg` directly in the tsc checkout.

-The installation needs the database connection only if you plan to use scenarios with (Germany wide) background traffic.
+The installations need the database connection only if you plan to use scenarios with (Germany wide) background traffic.
 If you don't need it, you can omit the `-c postgres.tsccfg` part.

 ## Running